 PAFF is designated as an official qualifying film festival for narrative live action, documentary and animated short films for the Academy of Motion Picture Arts & Sciences.

 Venerated by tens of thousands every year, PAFF screens more than 200 new films in state of the art digital projection to the delight of an audience of sophisticated movie lovers.
 PAFF’s audience loves PAFF and PAFF loves them.
 Each year PAFF becomes a pilgrimage for attendees who hail from all over the United States and the World!
-Known for its industry panels, special events and great parties, we invite filmmakers to take this one-of-a-kind opportunity to connect to their core audience and experience the special magic of PAFF.
+In addition to showcasing award-winning culturally relevant content, PAFF is known for its cutting-edge industry panels, engaging special events, and exceptional parties.
+We invite filmmakers to take this one-of-a-kind opportunity to connect to our core audience and experience the special magic of PAFF.

 Jury Prizes: